-In the Parking Solutions segment there is an Israeli standard, IS5437, which is based on the European standard EN14010.
-In addition, the parking solutions segment is subject to general directives and standards in different parts of the world, in areas such as construction (standards relating to earthquakes, safety at construction and work sites, local directives, licensing and permits, etc.), mechanical and electrical facilities (standards relating to safety, lift facilities, electrical facilities, conveyance facilities, etc) and transportation (safety standards, local directives, licensing and permits, etc.).
-The compliance of the Company's systems with the requirements of these standards is checked by professional inspectors, independent of the Company, who test each system individually, as part of the process for completing the system for delivery to the customer.
+In the field of parking solutions there is an Israeli standard, IS5437, which is based on the European standard EN14010.
+In addition, this activity is subject to general directives and standards in different parts of the world, in areas such as construction (standards relating to earthquakes, safety at construction and work sites, local directives, licensing and permits, etc.), mechanical and electrical facilities (standards relating to safety, lift facilities, electrical facilities, conveyance facilities, etc.) and transportation (safety standards, local directives, licensing and permits, etc.).
+The compliance of the Company's systems with the requirements of these standards is checked as necessary, generally by professional inspectors independent of the Company, who test each system individually, as part of the process for completing the system for delivery to the customer.
 Apart from the foregoing, the Company is not aware of additional standards in this area.